-If concerns arise about a person's behaviour in regard to his/her own children or family, the Police and/or Children's Social Care need to consider informing the Local Authority Designated Officer (LADO) (also known as Designated Officer for the Local Authority) and the person's employer in order to assess whether there are implications for children with whom the person has contact at work.
-Concerns about an adult at risk should be referred to Adult Social Care; see Derby Safeguarding Board or Derbyshire Safeguarding Adults at Risk Partnership Board.
+If concerns arise about a person's behaviour in regard to their own children or family, the Police and/or Children's Social Care need to consider informing the Local Authority Designated Officer (LADO) (also known as Designated Officer for the Local Authority) and the person's employer in order to assess whether there are implications for children or transferable risk with whom the person has contact at work.
+Concerns about an adult at risk should be referred to Adult Social Care; see Derby Safeguarding Adults Board or Derbyshire Safeguarding Adults Board.